 Extracting potential roots from left substrings through aligning them with the middle part of word considering already collected prefixes and postfixes.
 Here longer roots are also assigned bigger weight coefficients to better compete with smaller roots in the segmentation phase.

-All the obtained lists of potential sub-words are ranked, and the predefined hyper-parameters determine how many of the respective sub-words will become final building blocks.
+All the obtained lists of potential sub-words are ranked, and prespecified hyper-parameters determine how many of the respective sub-words will become final building blocks.
 Ranking numbers (1, 2, 3, etc.) will be then used to calculate the best segmentation.

 As postfixes are split into suffixes and endings (which is not so important for English, but matters for morphologically rich languages), the output of the learning phase consists of four ranked lists: prefixes, roots, suffixes and endings.